The calculation of the divorce allowance and the rights of the former spouses after the divorce.

 Not all divorces, however, are the same: the judge and even before the lawyers must evaluate the amount of the amount that can vary substantially depending on the particular circumstances of each situation.

 Cecatiello Law Firm, Milan.
-Marriage lawyer, divorce lawyer, specialized in family law, child rights, juvenile criminal.
+Marriage lawyer, divorce lawyer, specializing in family law, children's rights.
 Contact us.